Norab99/Motors/README.md

 The Third System (One Stepper Motor): It is move with constatnt speed and the direction and the angle of the motor can be adjusted using two push buttons.

-The fourht System (One DC Motor with Relay): This System use realay and arduino to control the DC motor on both direction forward and backward, the direction can be adjusted by changing the state of the slide switch.
+The Fourht System (One DC Motor with Relay): This System use realay and arduino to control the DC motor on both direction forward and backward, the direction can be adjusted by changing the state of the slide switch.

 The link of this system in Tinkercad: https://www.tinkercad.com/things/gPQDCKRLpcp-dc-motor-with-relay/editel?sharecode=gBN3g8U4kUzFm4vtn_Xvaq4VFCJSKPm9NRb1Ob3EkC0